Zena Gunther de Tyras: Cabaret dancer

 Once again unable to support herself financially, Zena began working as a cabaret dancer after receiving the suggestion from a friend.
 At the time of taking the job, Zena was not yet aware of how exploitative the nightclub industry was.
 She worked hard to prepare, taking fitness and rhythmic classes for five hours a day, and her debut in Limassol was a resounding success.
 The name "Zena" was first adopted during her time as a cabaret dancer.
-She also worked in other cities, including Nicosia and Larnaca, and quickly became one of the most famous cabaret dancers in Cyprus, well-known for her sophisticated and raunchy shows.
+She also worked in other cities, including Nicosia and Larnaca, and quickly became one of the most famous cabaret dancers in Cyprus, well known for her sophisticated and raunchy shows.
 Zena later described her work as a cabaret dancer as tormenting, and remembered having to handle men who hugged and stuck on to her carefully and politely in order to not lose her job.

 Marriage to Christian Gunther

 Zena's luck turned when she met her future husband, Christian Gunther.
 The two first met when Zena rushed to his aid after he had been robbed and beaten in the street.
 Gunther came back to the nightclub where Zena worked to thank her and the two quickly became friends; they ate and drank together, and Gunther frequently drove her home from work.
 Gunther was American, though he had been born on Cyprus, and was unbeknownst to Zena a millionaire, having acquired a fortune through mining and through the oil industry.
 Shortly after Gunther proposed to her he was involved in a serious car accident, from which Zena helped him recover.
 Upon their marriage in 1952, several newspapers in Cyprus wrote that she was lucky and compared her to Cinderella.
 Zena took great offense to such articles since she only learnt of her husband's wealth after the marriage, when she was told about his fortune by his lawyer during the process of getting an American passport.

 Gunther, thirty years old at the time of their marriage, suffered from alcoholism and was constantly unsuccessfully trying to recover; after their honeymoon in Beirut, Gunther continued to drink.
 Though Zena tried to guard her husband's health, he fell deeper into alcoholism.
 Although Zena often felt that her efforts were in vain and that she was slowly losing her husband, the two at times also enjoyed more stable periods of travelling and spending time together.
 Although grateful of having escaped poverty, Zena later surmised that her life with Gunther had been "another hell", filled with anxiety and marked with constant monitoring, attention, visits to clinics and visits by doctors.
-Gunther passed away in 1983, having been seen little in public for the last twenty years of his life.
+Gunther died in 1983, having been seen little in public for the last twenty years of his life.